adrianjost/PWCamera/README.md

 A simple camera PWA to show the capabilities of the web.

-I have also [written an article](https://medium.com/p/9bd7aeaf8550) about the techniqued used here.
+I have also [written an article](https://medium.com/p/9bd7aeaf8550) about the techniques used here.

 ## 📖 Status